By Canada specialist Kayleigh

 Flicking through my travel plans before leaving for Ontario, I was amazed at the variety of experiences in store.
 In as little as a week you can taste your way through Toronto’s multicultural districts.
 Or spot moose from your canoe in Algonquin Provincial Park.
 Feel the spray of Niagara Falls and witness First Nations traditions on Manitoulin Island.

-What’s more, you can do all this without covering the huge distances required in the more popular western provinces.
-You may not have the Rockies’ mountain vistas, but with far fewer visitors, you can stroll through maple and fir forests and paddle creeks without seeing anyone else.
+What’s more, you can do all this without covering the huge distances required in the western provinces.
+Drive just three hours north of Toronto and you can stroll through maple and fir forests and paddle along creeks.
 For me, that’s what a trip to Canada is all about.

 Toronto’s skyscrapers rise up from the edge of Lake Ontario, a vast expanse of water that gives Canada’s largest metropolis a coastal feel.
 The 553 m (1,814 ft) CN Tower’s familiar outline dominates the skyline — I recommend heading to its restaurant and observation deck for panoramic views over the entire city and lake.